rundeck/rundeck/docs/en/manual/06-job-options.md

   value be somewhat open ended consider how you can create safeguards to control their choice.

+## Input Types

+Option Input Types define how the option is presented in the GUI, and how it is used when the Job executes.

+Input types:

+* "Plain" - a normal option which is shown in clear text
+* "Secure" - a secure option which is obscured at user input time, and the value of which is not stored in the database
+*  "Secure Remote Authentication" - a secure option which is used only for remote authentication and is not exposed in scripts or commands.

 ## Secure Options

+Options can be marked as Secure, to show a password prompt in the GUI, instead of a normal text field or drop down menu.
+Secure option values are not stored with the Execution as are the other option values.

+There are two types of Secure options:

+* Secure - these option values are exposed in scripts and commands.
+* Secure Remote Authentication - these option values *are not* exposed in scripts and commands, and are only used by Node Executors to authenticate to Nodes and execute commands.

+Secure Options do not support allow Multi-valued input.

+Secure Options cannot be used as authentication input to Node Executors, you must use a Secure Remote Authentication option described below.

+**Important Note**

+"Secure" option values are not stored in the Rundeck database when the Job is executed, but the value that is entered is exposed to use in scripts and commands.
+Make sure you acknowledge these security implications before using them.
+Secure options are available for use in scripts and command like any other option value:

+* as plaintext arguments using `${option.name}`
+    * Using the option value as an argument to a command could expose the plaintext value in the system process table
+* as plaintext environment variables in remote and local script execution as `$RD_OPTION_NAME`
+    * Local and possibly remote scripts may be passed this value into their environment
+* as plaintext tokens expanded in remote scripts as `@option.name@`.
+    * Inline Script workflow steps that contain a token expansion will be expanded into a temporary file, and the temp file will contain the plaintext option value.

+### Secure Remote Authentication Options

-The built-in [SSH Provider](plugins.html#ssh-provider) for node execution allows using passwords for SSH and/or Sudo authentication mechanisms, and the passwords are supplied by Secure Options defined in a Job.
+The built-in [SSH Provider](plugins.html#ssh-provider) for node execution allows using passwords for SSH and/or Sudo authentication mechanisms, and the passwords are supplied by Secure Remote Authentication Options defined in a Job.

-A Secure Option will always show a password prompt in the GUI, instead of a normal text field or drop down menu.

-Secure Options have some limitations compared to regular options:
+Secure Remote Authentication Options have some limitations compared to Plain and Secure options:

 * The values entered by the user are not available for normal script and command option value expansion.
-This means that they can only be used for the purposes of the SSH Provider at the moment.
+This means that they can only be used for the purposes of the Remote Authentication.
-* Secure Options do not support allow Multi-valued input
-* Secure option values are not stored with the Execution as are the other option values.

 ## Options editor